Working with Robots[Posted 12.3.18]

 Jannis Androutsopoulos is an Affiliate of the IU Center for Computer-Mediated Communication.

-Abstracts for upcoming talks:
+Abstracts for talks:

 Responding to online hate: How digital journalists interact with commenters in German social media